lbod/delitetutorial/tutorials/beginner.md

     npm install -g generator-delite-element

-And create a new directory (named my-element) and change directory to it
+And create a new directory (named first-delite-package, which will also be our package name) and change directory to it using the command :

     mkdir -p first-delite-package  && cd $_